Latest SeedProd News

 • Transcripts: Paste a text transcript below the video.
 It’s a significant SEO signal and makes the content accessible to users who can’t hear audio at all.

-• No unexpected autoplay: SeedProd’s lazy loading setting means the video doesn’t play until a visitor chooses to.
+• No unexpected auto play: SeedProd’s lazy loading setting means the video doesn’t play until a visitor chooses to.
 That’s an accessibility win.
 Unexpected audio is disorienting for screen reader users.

 FAQs on How to Embed Video in WordPress